pippinbarr/cart253-2019/modules/core-variables-and-change/core-variables-and-change.md

 - Man variables are cool
 - They store data
 - They have relevant names
-- They can change over time to create dynamic behaviour
+- They can change over time to create dynamic behavior
 - Not bad at all

 ---